 'freepto will NOT route everything through tor.
 It is NOT an anonymity-oriented live distribution, even if it provides some anonimization tools.
 Its goal is to provide a simple, usable, encrypted linux system, providing a simple way to switch from the typical unsecure, proprietary, bloated with thousands useless applications operating system to a secure one without even installing it.'

 So which OS should I use?

-It’s horses for courses really, and depends on both what you are trying to do, and what your threat model is.
+It’s horses for courses really and depends on both what you are trying to do, and what your threat model is.
 Tails is probably the most secure system we have looked at here, but it is very much designed for performing high-risk activities (and should be restarted for each new task performed), and is not suitable for general use.
-If I2P or JonDonym are your thing rather than Tor, then IprediaOS and JonDO Live-CD provide similar functionality to Tails.
+If I2P or JonDonym is your thing rather than Tor, then IprediaOS and JonDO Live-CD provide similar functionality to Tails.

 If, on the other hand, you after a more general purpose Operating System, Ubuntu Privacy Remix is easy to use, and is much more secure than most versions of Linux.
 Whonix also works well as a complete desktop replacement, is very secure, and is designed to work alongside your usual OS.
-It is however a real pain to set up, and requires a high degree of technical literacy to get working properly (and securely).
+It is however a real pain to set up and requires a high degree of technical literacy to get working properly (and securely).